GuilhermeCunha79/LMS_MicroserviceArchitecture/psoft-project-2024-g1/Docs/GlobalArtifacts/RelevantDocumentsIteration2/SystemAnalysis.md

 The application will be divided into microservices using a **Command-Query Responsibility Segregation (CQRS)** pattern, **Database-per-Service** strategy, and **Polyglot Persistence** approach.
 This design ensures that the system is scalable, maintainable, and optimized for specific data handling requirements in each context.

-#### Key Advantages

 ##### Separation of Concerns with CQRS